The splitlogs Binary

 Overview

-To use the /usr/local/cpanel/bin/splitlogs binary, you must enable the Enable Piped Apache Logs setting in the Piped Log Configuration section of WHM’s Apache Configuration interface (WHM » Home » Server Configuration » Apache Configuration).
+To configure the web server to use the splitlogs binary, you must enable the Enable Piped Apache Logs setting in the Piped Log Configuration section of WHM’s Apache Configuration interface (WHM » Home » Server Configuration » Apache Configuration).
+The Enable Piped Apache Logs setting applies to both Apache® and NGINX® web servers.

-The /usr/local/cpanel/bin/splitlogs binary optimizes your resources and performance when you create Apache logs.
-For example, the /usr/local/cpanel/bin/splitlogs binary can close file handles without the need to restart Apache.
-This greatly improves log processing and bandwidth processing performance.
+When you enable the Enable Piped Apache Logs setting, the system uses the /usr/local/cpanel/bin/splitlogs binary to process Apache logs more efficiently.
+For example, the /usr/local/cpanel/bin/splitlogs binary can close file handles without the need to restart Apache, which improves log and bandwidth processing performance.

-Apache’s default behavior opens and writes to both a byte log file and an access log file for each virtual host in Apache’s configuration file.
-Because of this, the number of open log files equals twice the number of virtual hosts in Apache’s /usr/local/apache/conf/httpd.conf file.
-However, to reduce Apache’s memory consumption, cPanel & WHM uses Apache’s piped logs functionality with the splitlogs binary to process Apache log information.
+By default, Apache opens and writes to both a byte log file and an access log file for each virtual host defined in the /usr/local/apache/conf/httpd.conf file.
+This behavior requires Apache to maintain twice as many open log files as configured virtual hosts.
+To reduce memory consumption, cPanel & WHM uses Apache’s piped logs functionality with the splitlogs binary to process Apache log information.
 The splitlogs binary only opens and writes to a single log file when a visitor accesses a virtual host.

 /usr/local/cpanel/bin/splitlogs [arguments]